 Paramedics and ambulance driver killed in Libya during fights

-Tripoli — War is spreading over Libya and armed groups are taking control of Tripoli, which is without doubts the hot zone of the entire Middle East now.
+War is spreading over Libya and armed groups are taking control of Tripoli, which is without doubts the hot zone of the entire Middle East now.
+Among the victims, there are also paramedics.

 Since the onset of fighting a week ago, over 6 000 people have fled their homes in the city and surrounding areas.
 Craig, Doctors Without Borders project coordinator for operations in Tripoli, said the fighting made refugees and migrants in detention vulnerable.